 Social media has played a big part in GoPro's trajectory.
 When Shaun White and other athletes post GoPro footage of themselves performing superhuman feats of athleticism, they tag their videos with the hashtag "#GoPro".
 You couldn't pay for a better endorsement.
 As time goes on more and more customers flock to GoPro, determined to capture cool footage of their own lives.
 GoPro has over 222 million views on its YouTube channel and 4.7 million likes on Facebook.
 Woodman invests $1 million a year making sure his company's name is hashtagged all over the Internet.

 In December 2012, GoPro's rapid growth and market domination led Chinese electronics manufacturer Foxconn to make a $200 million investment in the company.
 That propelled the company to a $2.25 billion.
-Subsequently, Woodman, who owns 45% of the company, has seen his net worth propelled to $1.3 billion!
-Woodman and his wife live in Northern California and have two children.
-Woodman is well-known as the "mad billionaire" for his unconventional ways and antics.
+Subsequently, Woodman, who owns 45% of the company, has seen his net worth propelled to $1.1 billion!

 By following his passions and using necessity to create a useful invention, Nicholas Woodman is 37-year billionaire surfer/entrerpreneur.
 Instead of living out of a VW bus like he did in his younger days, today Woodman flies to all of the world's most exotic surf paradises on a private G-IV jet!